wesleykg/1kp_workflow/README.md

 ## How to Use

-* `make download` will download and decompress assemblies
+* `make download` will download and decompress assemblies and stats files
-* `make split` will divide your genome into individual genes
+* `make split` will divide a specified genome into individual genes
-* `make blastdb` creates a blast databases for each assembly
+* `make blastdb` creates a blast database for each assembly
-* 'make search' performs a blast search on all databases using all genes
+* 'make search' performs a blast search on all databases using all genes from
+   a specied genome

+Specify a genome by typing genome=CODE (See below for CODE details) after the above commands

 ## Roadmap